 If you wish to continue your education, it is worth seeking advice from your university tutors as well as your careers service about the variety of postgraduate options available to you.
 Alternatively, you could take a look at the insurance postgraduate courses on offer in the Course Provider Directory section of our website.

 Generally, postgraduate courses don’t have strict application deadlines, but admissions may be on a first come first served basis, so it’s worth making your applications early.

 What is happening on campus in my final year?

 In October or November, your university careers centre will hold an autumn career fair.
 This is the ideal chance to meet with employers to discuss graduate opportunities and the recruitment process.
 You may also want to discuss whether it is an option to defer your place for a year.

 Employers will also be on campus at other times in the autumn term, giving you a chance to ask recruiters any questions you may have if you missed them at the career fair.
-You can use our events calendar or visit your career service to find out when employers are on campus.
+You can visit your career service to find out when employers are on campus.